First Time Cruise Tips

 We actually recommend aiming to get there 2 nights in advance if you can, because then you have some time to rest and properly refresh yourself after your flight or car journey before you embark on your cruise.

 When travelling to Europe, why not stay for a few nights in Barcelona or Venice in Italy.
-When heading to Florida relax a few days before or after your vacation in Miami or in one of the great hotels or resorts in Fort Lauderdale.
+When heading to Florida relax a few days before or after your vacation in Miami or in one of the great beach hotels or resorts in Fort Lauderdale.

 9. Leave that hairdryer at home!